 Help a Talented Poet or Writer – Donate Scholarship Funds

-By making a donation towards our Scholarship Fund, you make it possible for talented and diverse writers and poets to attend our Summer Workshops in Squaw Valley, regardless of their ability to pay.
+By making a donation towards our Scholarship Fund, you make it possible for talented and diverse writers and poets to attend our Summer Workshops, regardless of their ability to pay.
 Nearly half of our participants require some sort of financial aid in order to attend.
 Financial aid is granted out in the form of partial tuition waivers as well as full or partial scholarships.

 You may donate to a specific scholarship, to our general scholarship fund, or you may establish a scholarship yourself, if you’d like.